Acts 20:7 Says What?

 By Christine Egbert

-Based on this rendering, they say things like, “See!
+Based on the faulty rendering of Acts 20:7, they say things like, “See!
 The disciples gathered for worship on the first day of the week.
 On Sunday!
 This proves they changed the Sabbath to Sunday.”
 Of course, this is not the case.
 Intentionally or unintentionally, the bias of translators has led many into doctrinal error.

 First off, God, Who never changes, and Who commanded hundreds of times throughout Scripture that His people are to keep “holy” His 7th Day Sabbath, would not change this day He set apart on the 7th day of Creation via some spurious mention in the book of Acts.
 Another pesky fact that shoots holes into this theory that the disciples changed the Sabbath to Sunday is the word the KJV rendered as “day”.
 It simply does NOT appear in this passage in the Greek manuscripts.
 “Day” was added by the translators.
 That is why you will find it italicized in most translations.

 The LITV (Literal Version) renders the Greek words “mia ton sab’-bat-on” as: “On the first of the Sabbaths…” This is better, but still misses the mark.
 For they translated the Greek word “mia” as first, when “mia” (Strong’s G3391) in this case (as I will prove) should have been translated as “one”, as it is translated in Luke 22:59 as “one hour”, in 1st Corinthins 6:16 as “one flesh”, and in 2nd Corinthians11:24 as “forty stripes plus one.”
 To build my case, and to fully understand what the writer of Acts meant by “on ONE of the Sabbaths” we must go back and read the previous verse.